 School Districts in Oregon have limited money for capital projects, including major renovations or additions.
 To deal with fluctuating school enrollment, districts use operating funds to purchase temporary, portable manufactured buildings.
 These portable classrooms often become permanent structures due to the need for extensive infrastructure investments on-site.
 Perceived as temporary, these portable classrooms are usually made at the lowest price possible, resulting in an inferior, inefficient, and unhealthy educational environment.

-The Oregon Solutions Green Modular Classrooms project aimed to design, develop, test and monitoring a prototype modular classroom that is a healthy and financially viable alternative to what is currently on the market.
+The Oregon Solutions Green Modular Classrooms project was designated by the governor in 2011, which resulted in the formation of a multi-partner team of public agencies and commercial entities that supported the development of the product.
+The project aimed to design, develop, test and monitoring a prototype modular classroom that is a healthy and financially viable alternative to what is currently on the market.
 This project sought to use existing technology and resources to improve these portable classrooms, while keeping costs low and supporting local economic development.
 Portland State University faculty and students in architecture and engineering led the design process, while Blazer Industries, an Oregon-based modular manufacturer, built the prototype.
 Two national portable distributors, M Space and Pacific Mobile, agreed to purchase initial prototype buildings.

 If you are interested in getting more information about purchasing a classroom for your school district, please contact Margarette Leite – firstname.lastname@example.org – at PSU’s Center for Public Interest Design, School of Architecture.